 Tick all that apply

 Your enterprise by itself

-Your enterprise together with other enterprises or institutions
+Your enterprise together with other enterprises or organisations

-Your enterprise by adapting or modifying processes originally developed by other enterprises or institutions
+Your enterprise by adapting or modifying processes originally developed by other enterprises or organisations

-Other enterprises or institutions
+Other enterprises or organisations

-: Include independent enterprises plus other parts of your enterprise group (subsidiaries, sister enterprises, head office, etc.).
-Institutions include universities, research institutes, non-profits, etc.
+\: Include independent enterprises plus other parts of your enterprise group (subsidiaries, sister enterprises, head office, etc).
+Organisations include universities, research institutes, non-profits, etc.